 - Alternative venue

 - Early entry into the exam room or accessible parking permit

-Exam arrangements must be agreed and documented in a students Access Plan no later than the the date specified on the alternative exam arrangements page.
+Exam arrangements must be agreed and documented in a student's Access Plan no later than the date specified on the alternative exam arrangements page.

-Requests after the date specified for your enrolment study period may not be able to be accommodated therefore it is important to arrange a meeting with a disability advisor early to provide every opportunity your requirements can be met.
+Requests after the date specified for your enrolment study period may not be able to be accommodated therefore it is important to arrange a meeting with an Access and Inclusion Adviser early to provide every opportunity your requirements can be met.
 Late requests cannot be guaranteed.